-- A \(\Delta\) When EMS providers (not including EMRs) are faced with a patient in cardiac arrest with transport time of more than 20 minutes and no paramedics available, consider field termination of cardiac arrest patients age 18 years or older who are not in arrest due to hypothermia.
-Contact MCP for orders to terminate the resuscitation. - A ◆ EMS must contact MCP directly to receive consent for field termination. - A This section does not normally apply to paramedics; it may only be used when no paramedics are available, or when paramedics are present but ALS equipment is not available. - o The intent of this section is to avoid the risks of transporting non-viable patients emergently. - A Send a copy of the run sheet to the EMS Coordinator of the authorizing MCP's hospital.
+- A ◆ When faced with a patient in cardiac arrest without return of spontaneous circulation (ROSC), no paramedics are available at the scene, and transport time to a medical facility will exceed 20 minutes, consider field termination of cardiac arrest patients age 18 years or older who are not in arrest due to hypothermia.
+Contact MCP for orders to terminate the resuscitation. - A Patients in asystole with a confirmed correct tube placement and a capnography reading < 10 mm/Hg, which does not improve during resuscitative efforts, have essentially no probability of survival and field termination should be strongly considered. - A ◆ EMS must contact MCP directly to receive consent for field termination. - o The intent of this section is to avoid the risks of transporting non-viable patients emergently. - A Send a copy of the run sheet to the EMS Coordinator of the authorizing MCP's hospital.